 In the left panel you select a certificate for the callsign you operated during this contest.
 WriteLog lists only the certificates on your machine that have a valid date for the date of the first QSO in the log.
 If that certificate needs a password, then enter it in the Password area.
 In the right panel you select the Station Location that corresponds to the location of your operation for this contest.
 WriteLog populates the selection with only those Station Locations you have previously created in the Trusted QSL software for the selected certificate.

-The New Location button brings up the Trusted QSL station location wizard which you can use to create a new station location.
-When you finish the wizard, the newly created location will be added to this dialog.
+Or you may create a new one here with the New Location... button.
+That button brings up the Trusted QSL station location wizard which you can use to create a new station location.
+When you finish the wizard, the newly created location will be permanently added to this dialog.